Resilience

 Author: Tyler Phillips, Research Psychologist and Lead Content Specialist

 One of the great ironies of humanity’s current era is the simultaneous growth of our connectedness as well as our disconnectedness.
 Technological evolution is proliferating the number of ways and tools with which we are in constant virtual contact with each other.
 At the same time, simply being in contact does not automatically provide us with the substance of genuine connection.
-In fact, a sense of emotional isolation is also growing among us, so much so that the US Surgeon General recently declared loneliness a major public health crisis
+In fact, a sense of emotional isolation is also growing among us, so much so that the US Surgeon General recently declared loneliness a major public health crisis.

 In response, one of the possible solutions that is gaining much attention, including in the workplace, is to rekindle and reprioritize empathy.
 This capacity is the bridge to that genuine connectedness, whether it be cognitive empathy (understanding another’s thoughts and point of view; ‘thinking in their shoes’) or affective empathy (identifying with and relating to another’s emotions; ‘feeling in their shoes’).